Niger: France 'kills' suspect in murders of aid workers | DW | 21.12.2021

 The attackers then set fire to the car before fleeing.
 IS claimed the attack a month later.

-In August this year, the French army said its soldiers killed an IS leader, who had allegedly ordered the 2020 attack, in the tri-border region.
+Earlier this year, France said its soldiers killed an IS leader, who had allegedly ordered the 2020 attack, in the tri-border region.

 Authorities in Niger have arrested 11 people over their suspected involvement in the attack.